joaocarvalhoopen/TTS_-_Text_to_Speech_on_Linux_with_natural_voice/README.md

 * The first two shell scripts where adapted from this page: <br>
   [https://askubuntu.com/questions/53896/natural-sounding-text-to-speech](https://askubuntu.com/questions/53896/natural-sounding-text-to-speech)

+* I would like to thank to João Alves for the tips on doing all sed's in a single command.

 ## I hope that this is useful to you